juanprietob/clusterpost/src/couch-provider/README.md

 Upload documents, attachments, retrieve, modify and delete functions are provided.

+If you don't want to store attachments in the couchdb server you can provide a 'datapath' in the configuration.
+The attachments will be store that location.

 This package can be used as an Hapi plugin.

 It is implemented using [bluebird](https://github.com/petkaantonov/bluebird) Promises